Your cart is currently empty!

 I knew it was going to be windy in Iceland.
 What I hadn’t bargained for was the strength of the wind or the fact that it NEVER let up.
 Wind wears you down.
 It’s tiresome after a while.

-We were actually very lucky and had only about a day of rain in total over two weeks.
+We were very lucky and had only about a day of rain in total over our two week trip in Iceland.
 But we were in Iceland in May – the driest month of the year.
-So go prepared with good quality rain gear.
+So, go prepared with good quality rain gear.
 Take something to protect your camera equipment too.
-Ziploc bags come in handy.
+Ziploc bags come in very handy.

 While rain and wind may not ruin your trip, the scenery is never as beautiful and it can be downright miserable slogging along in the rain.
 If you know what to expect, then every sunny day is a bonus.